 Solution: Clean your carburetor using the steps listed in “How to Clean Your Toro Lawn Mower Carburetor”.
 If you aren’t that mechanical and don’t like working with small parts, take your lawn mower to your local small engine repair shop or replace your carburetor with a new one.

-Plugged Toro Gas Cap
+Clogged Gas Cap

 A Toro gas cap is designed with a vent.
-When this vent gets plugged and no longer allows air to pass through the cap, a vacuum is formed in the fuel tank.
+When this vent gets clogged and no longer allows air to pass through the cap, a vacuum is formed in the fuel tank.
 This vacuum prevents fuel from flowing out of the fuel tank.

 To determine whether the fuel cap is the reason your Toro isn’t getting fuel, loosen or remove the fuel cap and let your mower run for a while.
 If it runs well and doesn’t run sluggish, but dies after some time once you reinstall your fuel cap, you could have a fuel cap problem.